TrattyGod/DataRack-Python-Library/README.md

 3. name (String)
 4. location (String) *Optional, if not specified will be set to the project directory*

-Returns: index of DataNode in file (Int)
+Returns: index of first DataNode in file with specified ID (Int)

 `get_all_idx_from_id()` takes 4 parameters:
 1. datanode (DataNode)